 - Let the addict experience his or her consequences from their actions – He or she may get arrested and go to jail for actions of their addiction.
 Do not bail and/or pay their fines.
 This will only allow the addict to not fully take on their consequence.

-We at Evoke Wellness MA help families get their loved ones back from their addiction and back to a life of recovery.
+We at Evoke Wellness at Cohasset help families get their loved ones back from their addiction and back to a life of recovery.
 Evoke is an outpatient and partial care addiction treatment facility that offers nuanced levels of care for individuals struggling with the horrors of substance abuse.
 Our explicit goal is to help addicted clients rebuild their lives from the inside out and reintegrate themselves back into society.